martinaalvera/Documentation/FS_encryption_procedure.rst

    :align: center
    :alt: encrypt procedure 01

+Typical IP addresses are: ``90.147.170.xx``, ``90.147.102.xx`` or ``90.147.75.xx`` and it is reported in the e-mail we sent you.
 You can copy and past the command from the mail the system send you.

 .. figure:: _static/encryption/FS_ecrypt_proc_02.png
    :scale: 70 %
    :align: center
    :alt: encrypt procedure 02

-Accept the connection typing "yes"
+Probably, you have to permanently accept the connection, typing “yes”.

 .. figure:: _static/encryption/FS_ecrypt_proc_03.png
    :scale: 70 %
    :align: center
    :alt: encrypt procedure 03

-and enter your SSH passphrase:
+and then enter your SSH passphrase.

 .. figure:: _static/encryption/FS_ecrypt_proc_04.png
    :scale: 70 %